-Trends in fishery revenue per day are shown Figure 127, while the trends in revenue per vessel and distribution among vessels (Gini coefficient) are shown in Figure 128.
-The revenue is presented in nominal terms (to consistent with the national Tier 1 measure).
-Supporting data for the two charts are provided in Table A-115.
-The revenue per-fishing-day seems pretty steady in nominal value but in a decreasing trend in adjusted values.
-The change of revenue-per-vessel across years was greater than per-fishing-day.
-The revenue per vessel was at peak in 2008, but it was at a decreasing trend since then.
-It went up in 2018 and 2019, but declined again in 2020 and
+Trends in fishery revenue per day are shown Figure 127, while the trends in revenue per vessel and distribution among vessels (i.e., the Gini coefficient) are shown in Figure 128.
+The revenue is presented in nominal terms to be consistent with the national Tier 1 measure.
+Supporting data are provided in Table A-115.
+The revenue per fishing day has been steady in nominal value but shows a decreasing trend in adjusted values.
+The change in revenue per vessel over time was greater than per fishing day.
+Revenue per vessel was at its peak in 2008 but has experienced a decreasing trend since then; it increased in 2018 and 2019 but declined again in 2020 and 2021.